-A particular example of this type of termsphrases are those compound terms in which the general meaning of the entire combination fully corresponds to the Russian term, but individual elements may differ from the components of equivalent.
-For the Russian example, point ammunition supply (literally "ammunition supply point") "ammunition supply point"; organizational equipment (literally "organizational property") "inventory property".
+A particular example of this type of terms-phrases are those compound terms in which the general meaning of the entire combination fully corresponds to the Russian term, but individual elements may differ from the components of the Russian equivalent.
+For example, ammunition supply point (literally "ammunition supply point") "ammunition supply point"; organizational equipment (literally "organizational property") "inventory property".